5 Reasons to Call Your Doctor’s Office After Breast Surgery

 Hands holding a silver smartphone.

 In a previous post, I discussed the process of undergoing breast augmentation, covering everything from choosing breast implants to recovery.
-My Albany, NY, patients tell me that most of their questions come up after their procedure, so now I’d like to expand on the topic of recovery, specifically when you should call your doctor’s office after your procedure.
+My patients tell me that most of their questions come up after their procedure, when they may be worrying about their breast augmentation post op progress.
+So now I’d like to offer a few post breast augmentation tips and expand on the topic of recovery, specifically when you should call your doctor’s office after your procedure.

 Often after surgery, patients worry that they are bothering their physicians or staff by calling with questions.
 That is far from the truth.
-A good surgeon enjoys checking in with his or her patients, and encourages questions and dialogue after a procedure.
+A good breast surgeon enjoys checking in with their patients and encourages questions and dialogue after a procedure.
 Commonly, patient dissatisfaction and complaints are due to a lack of communication.

 At my practice, patient comfort and safety are top priorities, and we make it very clear that we are only a phone call or email away at all times.
-We also provide detailed post-operative instructions, which we go over at your final pre-op appointment.
+We also provide detailed post op breast augmentation care instructions, which we go over at your final pre-op appointment.
 Nevertheless, you may still find that questions arise, and there are certainly times when it is important to call your doctor’s office.

 Post-operation patients should call their doctor for any of the following reasons:

-You can play an active role in your healthcare by keeping an open dialogue with your doctor.
-By speaking clearly and candidly, you can help him or her provide you with better care.
-It is important to be truthful about your symptoms and concerns even if you feel embarrassed or shy.
+You can play an active role in your health care by keeping an open dialogue with your doctor.
+By speaking clearly and candidly, your breast augmentation surgeon can provide you with better care.
+It is important to be truthful about your symptoms and concerns, even if you feel embarrassed or shy.
 You and your doctor are a team, and good communication is essential to patient satisfaction.

 Leave a Reply